English Football League play-offs

-The English Football League (EFL) play-offs are a series of play-off matches contested by four association football teams finishing immediately below the automatic promotion places in the second, third and fourth tiers of the English football league system, namely the EFL Championship, EFL League One and EFL League Two.
+The English Football League (EFL) play-offs are a series of play-off matches contested by six, four and four association football teams finishing immediately below the automatic promotion places in the second, third and fourth tiers of the English football league system, namely the EFL Championship, EFL League One and EFL League Two.

-As of 2022, the play-offs comprise two semi-finals, each conducted as a two-legged tie with games played at each side's home ground.
+The play-offs currently comprise of two single-leg "eliminators" (EFL Championship only), two semi-finals, each conducted as a two-legged tie with games played at each side's home ground.
 The aggregate winners of the semi-finals progress to the final, which is contested at Wembley Stadium; the victorious side is promoted to the league above, and the runners-up remain in the same division.
-In the event of drawn ties or finals, extra time followed by a penalty shoot-out are employed as necessary.
+In the event of drawn ties or finals, extra time followed by a penalty shoot-out are d as necessary.

 The play-offs were introduced to the English Football League in 1987 and have been staged at the conclusion of every season since.
 The first three play-off seasons saw the finals also being conducted over two legs, on a home-and-away basis.
 Since 1990 the winners of each division's play-off competition have been determined in a one-off final.
 The venue for the final was the original Wembley Stadium for ten years before being moved to the Millennium Stadium in Cardiff, Wales, during Wembley's reconstruction, between 2000 and 2006.
-Since then, the finals have taken place at the rebuilt Wembley Stadium every year with the exception of 2011, when the third- and fourth-tier finals were hosted at Old Trafford as a result of a clash of fixtures with that year's UEFA Champions League final.
-The highest attendance for a championship final was in the 2013–14 season, when QPR beat Derby County 1–0 before a crowd of 87,348.
-The play-off finals took place behind closed doors in the 2020 season as a result of the COVID-19 pandemic, while a restricted attendance watched the following season's finals.
+Since then, the finals have taken place at the rebuilt Wembley Stadium every year with the exception of 2011, when the third- and fourth-tier finals were hosted at Old Trafford as a result of a clash of fixtures with the UEFA Champions League final of that same year.
+The highest attendance for a championship final was in 2014, when QPR beat Derby County 1–0 before a crowd of 87,348.
+The play-off finals took place behind closed doors in 2020 as a result of the COVID-19 pandemic, while a restricted attendance watched the following season's finals.

 In 2020, Deloitte reported that the club winning the Championship play-off final could expect a financial bonus of between £135 million and £265 million.
 This has led to the second-tier play-off final being variously described as "one of the most lucrative games in all of football" and "the richest game in football".

-In 2022, VAR was introduced to all 3 of the finals at Wembley.
+In 2022, VAR was introduced to all three of the finals at Wembley.